mohamedyasser27/Sunnyside-agency-landing-page/README.md

-# Frontend Mentor - Pricing component with toggle solution
+# Frontend Mentor - Sunnyside agency landing page solution

-This is a solution to the [Pricing component with toggle challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/pricing-component-with-toggle-8vPwRMIC).
+This is a solution to the [Sunnyside agency landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/sunnyside-agency-landing-page-7yVs3B6ef).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents